thesuperRL/XDTK-Unity-Side/README.md

 Run the code and it should work, asking you to pick a device.
 Before you pick the device, make sure that the device is connection button is on, and the device is on Bluetooth mode

 ## Known Limitations
-Compared to the Wi-fi performance, it...
-- Has a very laggy touch detector (Other attributes such as device rotation works perfectly)
-- Can only connect to one device as opposed to multiple
+It should now work exactly the same as Wi-Fi connection!

 ### Peculiarities
 - Has a lot of device requests be printed at the beginning.
 That is normal.
-- If Bluetooth Android ends its connection before Unity game stops being played, it sends a lot of errors
+- If Bluetooth Android ends its connection before Unity game stops being played, it sends errors.
+If the device connects back, it maps to the correct prefab and errors don't have an effect.
-- Bluetooth Android must be ended to connect again if it has previously been connected to an XDTK Unity device
+- Bluetooth Android must be ended to connect again if it has previously been connected to an XDTK Unity device, even if the game stops running.

 ## Contributors
 - **Ryan C. Li**, Eastside Preparatory School